daltonclaybrook/Settler/README.md

-**Settler** is a metaprogramming tool for Swift used to resolve complex dependency graphs in a way that encourages code separation and cleanliness while maintaining the safety guarantees of the compiler.
+**Settler** is a Swift metaprogramming tool used to resolve complex dependency graphs in a way that encourages code separation and cleanliness while maintaining the safety guarantees of the compiler.
 If an object in your resolver cannot be resolved due to a missing or circular dependency, Settler will find it and bottom out compilation of your program.

 ## The basics